Pigs in a Polka

-Pigs in a Polka is a 1942 Warner Bros.
-Merrie Melodies cartoon series directed by Friz Freleng.
-The short was released on February 2, 1943.
+Pigs in a Polka is a 1943 Warner Bros.
+Merrie Melodies animated cartoon short directed by Friz Freleng.
+The short was released on February 6, 1943.

 The film is a parody of two Walt Disney Productions films: 1933's Three Little Pigs and 1940's Fantasia.
-The familiar story of the Three Little Pigs is set in this film to several of Brahms' "Hungarian Dances", specifically No. 5, No. 7, No. 6 and No. 17 which appear in that order.
+The familiar story of The Three Little Pigs is set in this film to several of Brahms' "Hungarian Dances", specifically No. 5, No. 7, No. 6 and No. 17 which appear in that order.
 It is also part of a light-hearted, culturally subversive Merrie Melodies running joke, which would later be re-emphasized with another Fantasia parody, 1943's A Corny Concerto.
-There is very little dialogue in the cartoon aside from the Big Bad Wolf's introduction of the story and the pigs introducing themselves.
+There is very little dialogue in the cartoon aside from the Big Bad Wolf's introduction of the story and the Three Little Pigs introducing themselves.

 It was nominated for the 1942 Academy Award for Best Short Subject: Cartoons.

 Plot

 After an introduction by the wolf, the plot loosely follows the traditional story of the three little pigs.
 The first pig, using a prefabricated home kit, erects a wire structure, then quickly covers it with straw.
 The second pig uses hundreds of matches to make up his house, though when he puts the last match in place on the roof, the entire building collapses.
 The third pig goes through the tedious task of laying bricks for his house.

 Satisfied with their homes, the first two pigs dance around, act silly, and laugh with each other; the first pig plays a violin, and the second pig a flute.
 The wolf arrives dressed as a gypsy, and sets about, through dance, trying to lure the first two pigs into a position to be captured.
 The pigs are suspicious and, when the wolf thinks he has them, the pigs instead rough him up and emerge each wearing parts of his costume; they briefly dance until the wolf approaches threateningly.
 He chases them to the straw house, which he incinerates in seconds with a lit match.
 The pigs flee to the match house.
 Though it has a front door, it is still in a state of collapse; the pigs speedily pile the matches up to form a house, then the wolf drops one last match onto the roof and it all falls apart.
 The pigs race to the brick house.
 The wolf attempts to bash in the front door, then resorts to huffing and puffing to blow the house down (to which the pigs respond by offering Lusterine mouthwash), but he fails.
 The wolf sets up to run at the front door; the three pigs work together to squelch this effort.